MultiCraft/repixture/mods/rp_mobs/API.md

       the player alone.
 Peaceful mobs may still turn hostile when provoked.
       Mobs that start hostile towards the player do not count as peaceful.
       If the setting `spawn_peaceful_only` is enabled, only mobs with this tag can spawn.
+    * `"child_exists"`: Mob has a functional child version.
+This tag is only for informing other mobs; it does not have an effect in the `rp_mobs` code
   * Example: `tags = { animal = 1, peaceful = 1, exploder = 1 }`
       * A peaceful animal, plus a custom `"exploder"` tag.